The work of our Business Development and Licensing (BD&L) team illustrates how we’re driving collaborative partnerships.

-BD&L team members are embedded within each group at Novartis to gain understanding of the latest research, development, and path to commercialization.
-Their close involvement grants them a bird’s-eye view of operations, so they’re tuned in to what’s needed in order to discover and develop quality innovative treatments that help people live longer and better lives.
-By understanding the current needs, they are able to seek the right kind of partners outside Novartis.
+BD&L team members are embedded within each group at Novartis to gain an understanding of our latest research and development efforts, and paths to commercialization.
+Their close involvement gives them a bird’s-eye view of operations, so they’re tuned into what’s needed to discover and develop high-quality, innovative treatments that help people live longer and better lives.
+By understanding current needs, they are able to seek the right kind of partners outside Novartis.

-Novartis is proactively looking for companies not only to partner with, but also to team up with to continue work outside our specialties.
-For example, our research and development team may determine that it doesn’t make sense, for a variety of reasons, to continue development of a particular treatment.
+Novartis is proactively looking for companies to not only partner with, but to also team up with to continue work outside our specialties.
+For example, our research and development team may determine that it doesn’t make sense – for a variety of reasons – to continue developing a particular treatment.
 Instead of discarding our potentially lifesaving work, we transfer it to another company so they can build on our foundation and continue to invest in bringing the right treatment to the right patient at the right time.

-Our recent work with Mereo BioPharma Group Ltd., a UK-based biotech company, is a great example of this — we exchanged clinical assets for equity in the company.
-This particular partnership was developed to help bring needed treatments to people living with brittle bone syndrome and chronic obstructive pulmonary disease.
+Our recent work with Mereo BioPharma Group Ltd., a UK-based biotech company, is a great example of this; we exchanged clinical assets for equity in the company.
+This particular partnership was developed to help bring needed treatments to people living with brittle bone syndrome and COPD.

 Our commitment to innovate for patients is at the core of our work, and our innovation is fueled by a collaborative spirit.
 If “working together is success,” hopefully many of these collaborations, spearheaded by the BD&L team, will lead to success for patients.